timbrandin/meteor-meetup-api/README.md

 Meetup API
 =================

-A Meetup API using [Meteor Accounts](https://atmospherejs.com/meteor/accounts-meetup) user tokens instead of the Node.js plugin.
+A Meetup API using [Meteor Accounts](https://atmospherejs.com/meteor/accounts-meetup) user tokens instead of the [Meetup NPM plugin](https://www.npmjs.org/package/meetup-api).

 Here's an example how [@studiointeract](http://twitter.com/studiointeract) use it on http://nordic.meteor.com to get upcoming events for a users.